Terms

 Right and Left Through

 Give right hand to opposite person and pull by, face the next person in the same group of 4 and give left hand and courtesy turn each other to end facing the same opposite person again.
+NOTE: This movement is not the same as 2, 3 or 4 changes.
+Also that right and left through and back means continue the same move until you are back to place.

 Right Hand Star (or hands across)